-Make sure your computer and testing room meet these requirements before you register.
+Confirm these requirements for your computer and testing room before registering.

 Register for the Test

-Log in, select the Test At Home option, and schedule and pay for your subtest.
+Log in, select the test at home option, and schedule your test.

 What to Expect on Test Day

-Learn about testing procedures and what to expect when you take the test.
+Learn what is expected of you and what you should expect when taking the test.

 After the Test